 This was everything I dreamed it would be.

 Now I’m 53 pages into the second installment.
-I have been meticulously editing, molding, reshaping the words so that they are their clearest, so that they speak their best, describe their best, and read their easiest.
+I have been meticulously editing, molding, and reshaping the words so that they are their clearest, so that they speak their best, describe their best, and read their easiest.
 I have been merciless, cutting out anything that detracts from the story.
 And the most surprising realization is that there is no pain in editing.

 People like to say that editing feels like your heart being torn out, but I’ve never experienced that – thank the Maker.
 My purpose in writing is to tell a story and introduce these characters – these delightful little people I’ve imagined – to the world.
 I want them to look their best, so I wipe off their smudges, scrub the dirt off them, polish and shine them, and proudly look on as they make their way across the stage.